-The Organization determined that it qualified for the ERTC and therefore, accounted for them as conditional grants under ASC Subtopic 958-605.
+The Organization determined that it qualified for the ERTC, and therefore, accounted for them as conditional grants under ASC Subtopic 958-605.
 These grants were conditional upon certain performance requirements and the incurrence of eligible expenses.
 Eligibility for the credit and the credit calculations are subject to review and approval by the Federal government.
 The Organization recognized \$783,108 of revenue in 2021 related to ERTCs.
-As of December 31, 2023 and 2022, \$276,180 and \$783,108, respectively, of ERTCs were unpaid and are shown as employee retention credit receivable in the consolidated statements of financial position.
+Unpaid ERTCs incur interest at the IRS rate for overpayments (7% at December 31, 2024 and 2023).
+Interest income of \$37,007 was recognized on the unpaid ERTC balance for the year ended December 31, 2024, and is included in interest, dividends and other in the accompanying 2024 consolidated statement of activities and changes in net assets.
+As of December 31, 2024 and 2023, \$313,754 and \$276,180, respectively, of ERTCs and interest incurred were unpaid and are shown as employee retention credit receivable in accompanying the consolidated statements of financial position.